jamesrosal/jamesrosal/README.md

 # Hi, I'm James Rosal 👋

-### I'm a Full Stack Developer + Designer based in Chicago, IL with a great passion in creating anything having to do with art & technology.
+### I'm a **`Full Stack Developer + Designer`** based in Chicago, IL with a great passion in creating anything having to do with art & technology.
+I recently worked with a fashion development and brand agency, where I was able to utilize my programming skills and visual creativity towards building an app that connects entrepreneurs with fashion experts, and helps users build their fashion ideas.
+Many of my repos here are research and component based projects that I built to use towards this fashion app.

 ---